NAMES, COLORS, AND INSIGNIA

 6.4 The minutes of the special or emergency meetings of the Board of Directors shall be read at the next regularly scheduled membership and Board of Directors meetings.
 A summary of the subject and outcome of the special or emergency Board of Directors meeting shall be posted on the Official Bulletin Board and published in the E-Mail Connection and in a secure section of the website.

-1.0 At the hour of the meeting, the Commodore, or in his/her absence, the Vice Commodore, Treasurer, or Secretary shall call the meeting to order and preside over same.
+1.0 At the hour of the meeting, the COMMODORE, or in h1.0 At the hour of the meeting, the Commodore, or in his/her absence, the Vice Commodore, Treasurer, or Secretary shall call the meeting to order and preside over same.

 2.0 The order of business shall be as follows:

 F. Summary of Minutes of Board of Directors.